 First, the Authority determines that requiring developers to provide information via an annual compliance filing (Financial Benefits Compliance) related to the financial benefits calculations already provided to RRES Program participants will advance the Program Objectives, particularly the fourth Program Objective, program accessibility through customer protections and disclosures, by protecting all customers through increased data transparency.
 The Financial Benefits Compliance will better inform the Authority and relevant stakeholders, as appropriate, as to the benefits received by RRES Program participants, including LMI customers.
-Notably, under the current Program requirements, if a low-income adder is sent to a tariff payment beneficiary that is not the customer of record, it is unclear whether the customer is benefiting from the Authority as to whether low-income customers are financially benefiting from the RRES Program.
+Notably, under the current Program requirements, if a low-income adder is sent to a tariff payment beneficiary that is not the customer of record, it is unclear whether the customer is benefiting from the adder as intended.
+Accordingly, the new reporting requirements will provide clarity to the Authority as to whether low-income customers are financially benefiting from the RRES Program.
 The required information will also assist EOE in its annual audit of RRES customer disclosure forms.
 See Residential Tariff Decision, p.
 27; Year 1 Decision, p.
 21.